Wenfeng-GAO/blog-hugo/content/post/source-code-kubelet-what-happened-to-kubelet-when-pod-is-deleted.md

 keywords: ["kubernetes", "kubelet", "source code go through"]
 tags: ["kubernetes", "kubelet"]
 categories: []
-summary: ""
+summary: "The source code of Kubelet is quite complicated.
+In order to better understand it, we start by thinking about an operation we play normally: delete a pod.
+What will happen to Kubelet and how will it delete containers eventually?
+Let's go through the code module by module while keeping these questions in mind."
 ---

 The source code of Kubelet is quite complicated.
-In order to better understand it, we start by thinking about an operation we
+In order to better understand it, we start by thinking about an operation we play normally: delete a pod.

+What will happen to Kubelet and how will it delete containers eventually?
+Let's go through the code module by module while keeping these questions in mind.

 ## Conclusion
 Before discussing the implementation details of the source code, let's stand